Sold in bundles of 10.

 Appeal: Does well in well-drained prairie soils.
 Acorns are a great wildlife attractant!

 Helpful Tips: Does best in well-drained soil with partial shade.
-Fairly slow to establish, but tolerant of drought and over-watering once established.
-Plant in wet area.
+Slow growing, but tolerant of drought and over-watering once established.
 Click HERE to determine your recommended planting density.

 |Sun/Shade Tolerance||Hydrology||Elevation Range|